-Warsaw Housing Authority (WHA) administers a Housing Choice voucher program, that includes vouchers for Goshen, with FY 2021 total assistance for both areas at over \$1.9 million.
-There are approximately 192 vouchers in use in Goshen, with 83 of those vouchers being used for NED households.
+Warsaw Housing Authority (WHA) administers a Housing Choice voucher program, that includes vouchers for Goshen, with FY 2022 total assistance for both areas at over \$1.785 million.
+There are approximately 186 vouchers in use in Goshen, with 39 of those vouchers being used for NED (non-elderly disabled) households.